-Braces are aids that help hold legs or other parts of the body in useful positions.
-They usually serve one or both of 2 purposes:
+CHAPTER 58 Braces (Calipers) Braces are aids that help hold legs or other parts of the body in useful positions.
+They usually serve one or both of 2 purposes: 1.
+To provide support or firmness to a weak joint (or joints).
+For example, this child had polio: